jeremytammik/tbc/a/1831_createpipeconnector.md

 ### ReferencePlane for CreatePipeConnector

-Today, let's pick up a recent discussion creating a new pipe connector for a hydraulic fitting family:
+Today, let's pick up two recent MEP related discussions, on creating a new pipe connector for a hydraulic fitting family and on automatic pipe system routing

 #### <a name="2"></a>Getting a ReferencePlane for CreatePipeConnector